nbonniere/Condor_Landscape/README.md

 ## Condor Tiles

-This program has been developped over the years to help with the creation of Condor Soaring Simulator landscapes.
+This program has been developed over the years to help with the creation of Condor Soaring Simulator landscapes.

 ## License

-Copyright (C) 2012-2022 Nick Bonnière
+Copyright (C) 2012-2024 Nick Bonnière

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by